frontenddogma/css-optimization-basics/manuscript/operation.md

 #### Selector Sorting

-Selector sorting is the antithesis to declaration sorting.
+Selector sorting is the complement to declaration sorting.
 It’s far less trivial to standardize and also more difficult to automate.
 (On a brief investigation it seems that until now, [my own draft](https://meiert.com/blog/how-to-order-css-selectors/) is the only public attempt at a system.
 I welcome feedback!)

 Yet selector sorting is the next impactful method at our disposal to make style sheets consistent and, in a way, optimize them for further optimization.
 When it comes to maintenance, a defined and followed selector order is crucial to successfully DRYing up our style sheet declarations (“DRY” from “Don’t Repeat Yourself,” a principle that helps with maintenance).
 It makes us avoid an extra round of DRYing _selector groups_ and spares us from additional testing complexity.